History Skills Workshops

 The workshops develop the skills that are tested by Oxford University’s undergraduate admissions process, including the History Aptitude Test (HAT) and admissions interviews.
 To find out more about applying to study history at Oxford, see: https://www.history.ox.ac.uk/undergraduate-admissions

-Workshops are taught by historians who are researching PhDs at Oxford and who have been trained to work with schools.
-Ambassadors are also able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.
+Workshops are taught by our team of Graduate Outreach Tutors (historians who are researching DPhil's at Oxford and who have been trained to work with schools.)
+Tutors are able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.